SCS Blog Author Page

 At the entrance of the maximum security prison where I taught Greek tragedy was a wooden plaque in the shape of a shield.
 It was emblazoned with a motto: Non sum qualis eram.
 Apart from its incongruity in this place of no Latin and less Greek, the motto struck me as equally a declaration of failure and of hope.
 The men inside were not what they once were.
 What were they now?

 I knew very little about my students at Cheshire Correctional Institute.
-I’d been told that over 100 inmates had applied to take classes Read more …
+I’d been told that over 100 inmates had applied to take classes through Wesleyan University’s Center for Prison Education (CPE).
+Only eighteen had been accepted after tests and interviews with Wesleyan faculty members, CPE staff, and prison administrators.
+The men Read more …